occopus/docs/sphinx/source/user/api-user.rst

 Python API
 ----------

-OCCO provides a Python API which can be used to implement OCCO-based applications in a unified way.
-The API gives the possibility to utilise OCCO functionalities inside an application.
-To read about this possibility, please go to the :ref:`API section of Developers' guide<api>`.
+Occopus provides a Python API which can be used to implement Occopus-based applications in a unified way.
+The API gives the possibility to utilise Occopus functionalities inside an application.
+To read about this possibility, please go to the API section of the Developers' guide.